 The University's student account billing is done electronically with our ONLINE BILLING SYSTEM.
 Students and parents have the ability to view their student account statements and daily student account activity online.
 St. Bonaventure University's e-billing system offers students and their families a safe means of receiving electronic billing statements and a secure method of making Web-based payments.
 We are pleased to offer Electronic Check (ACH) payments for tuition, room and meal plans, fees and incidental expenses.
-There will be no service fee if processed through our new Web- based system.
-Credit cards are accepted online with our partner CASHNET SmartPay.
-They accept MasterCard, Visa, Discover and American Express.
+There will be no service fee if processed through our new Web-based system.
 Students enjoy having 24/7 access to student account information.
 To view your current statement, students should log onto http://my.sbu.edu, select student menu, and click on View/Pay Student Account.